FoxGroveMedia/CampsiteWebsite/src/pages/docs/macros/index.md

 ---
-title: Macros
+title: Gadgets
 subtitle: Essentials
 layout: docs.njk
-description: Learn about macros in Campsite and how to use them to create reusable templates and components in your projects.
+description: Learn about gadgets in CampsiteJS and how to use them to create reusable templates in your projects.
 ---

-> Macros in Campsite allow you to create reusable template snippets that can be included and parameterized throughout your site.
-This guide will introduce you to the concept of macros, how to define them, and how to use them effectively in your Campsite projects.
+> Gadgets in CampsiteJS allow you to create reusable template snippets that can be included and parameterized throughout your site.
+This guide will introduce you to the concept of gadgets, how to define them, and how to use them effectively in your CampsiteJS projects.

-### What are Macros?
+### What are Gadgets?
-Macros are reusable blocks of template code that can accept parameters and be invoked multiple times within your templates.
+Gadgets are reusable blocks of template code think of them like macros or components that can accept parameters and be invoked multiple times within your templates.
 They help you maintain consistency across your site and reduce code duplication.

-### Defining a Macro
+### Defining a Gadget
-In Campsite, you can define a macro using the Nunjucks templating language.
-Here's an example of how to define a simple macro:
+In Campsite, you can define a gadget using the Nunjucks templating language.
+Here's an example of how to define a simple gadget:
 ```nunjucks
 {% macro button(text, url) %}
   <a href="{{ url }}" class="btn">{{ text }}</a>